schmoesta/lambdarama/README.md

 | `hatch run dev:cov`          | Get `coverage` report                         |
 | `hatch run dev:serve`        | Start hot reloading dev server with `uvicorn` |

+### 🐙 CI with Github Actions

+This project has Github Actions set up to build and push your Lambda function to ECR.
+If you want to fork the project to use it in the same way, have a look at these prerequisites.
+You need:

+1. an ECR repository to push the images to.
+The workflow is set up to push to a repo that has the same name as the Github repo.
+You may however pass any other name to the [workflow](./.github/workflows/workflow_push_to_ecr.yml).
+Just add it as an optional input where the workflow is called.
+2. an IAM role that Github Actions may assume via OIDC.
+Follow the [official documentation on Github](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) for how to set this up.
+Additionally the IAM role needs permission to push images to the ECR repository.
+3. a couple of secrets set in your newly forked Github project:
+   - `AWS_ACCOUNT_ID`: your AWS account ID.
+   - `AWS_REGION`: the AWS region where your ECR repository is deployed.
+   - `AWS_IAM_ROLE`: the IAM role to assume for pushing the image to ECR.

 ## 🫶 Contributing

 Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) document to see how to contribute to this project.